jefflester/minitrino/lib/modules/catalog/elasticsearch/readme.md

-# Elasticsearch Module
+# Elasticsearch Connector Module
 This module contains an ES container with some preloaded data.
 It contains: a schema (ES mapping), a table (ES doc mapping), and data (ES docs).

 ## Loading your own data
 Since port 9200 is exposed on localhost you can add your own data like this: